-Why Peptide Quality Matters for Your Research
+Why Peptide Quality Matters for Research

 Most "research grade" peptides from reputable suppliers fall in the 95-99% purity range.
 This is sufficient for in vitro work, animal studies, and most in vivo applications.
-The key is knowing what those numbers mean and how to confirm them.
+The key is understanding what those numbers mean and how to confirm them.

 Understanding the Certificate of Analysis (COA)